qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 following functionality:

-* |mActionToggleEditing| :sup:`Toggle editing mode` to edit single values and to enable functionalities described below also with :kbd:`Ctrl+E`v
+* |mActionToggleEditing| :sup:`Toggle editing mode` to edit single values and to enable functionalities described below also with :kbd:`Ctrl+E`
 * |mActionSaveEdits| :sup:`Save Edits` also with :kbd:`Ctrl+S`
 * |mActionUnselectAttributes| :sup:`Unselect all` also with :kbd:`Ctrl+U`
 * |mActionSelectedToTop| :sup:`Move selected to top` also with :kbd:`Ctrl+T`